Student alleges former teacher put his hands under her school uniform | CBC News

 Dean Embry, Despatie's defence lawyer, challenged what the student meant by "private detentions" noting in her police interview she appeared to indicate other students were sometimes present.

-He suggested the teacher never touched the complainant's leg in the way she described and never put a hand up her skort.
+He suggested the teacher never touched her leg in the way she described and never put a hand up her skort.

 Embry questioned how she didn't know the alleged incidents were wrong.